GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

-# Sketch Map Tool Exercise 4 - Basic Visualization of the results in QGIS & uMAP
+# Sketch Map Tool Exercise 4 - Basic Visualization of the results in QGIS & uMAP <a id="sketch-map-tool-exercise-4-basic-visualization-of-the-results-in-qgis-and-umap"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 Although all data and assumptions are fictional, they were created in the context of a real flood event described in a news article.